archtechx/tenancy/README.md

 ],
 ```

-The `local` filesystem driver will be suffixed with a directory containing `tenant` and the tenant UUID.
+The `local` filesystem driver will be suffixed with a directory named `tenant` + the tenant UUID.

 ```php
 >>> Storage::disk('local')->getAdapter()->getPathPrefix()